 Front Hub Motors

-If you’re considering converting your existing touring bike into an ebike, front hub motors are the perfect option.
-Their simple design makes them easy to install on your existing bike.
+If you’re considering converting your existing touring bike into an ebike, a front hub motor is the perfect option.
+They are easy to install on your existing bike.
 You can simply swap out your front wheel.
 There are fewer compatibility issues.
 You don’t have to worry about messing with the gearing.

-A front hub motor also allows you to use an internal gear hub.
-The Rohloff Speedhub and Shimano Alfine are popular options for bike touring.
+A front hub motor is also a great choice if you want to use an internal gear hub like the Rohloff Speedhub or Shimano Alfine.
 You could also use a Gates belt drive system if you choose.
 This greatly reduces maintenance.
 Front hub motors also make rear flats easier to repair.
 Rear flats are much more common than front flats.

 There are some drawbacks.
-The weight of the motor on the front of the bike can affect the handling of the bike in a negative way.
-Front hub motors also offer poor traction.
-The front wheel can lose grip because there is little weight on the front wheel.
+The weight of the motor on the front of the bike can affect the bike’s handling.
+Traction also won’t be as good.
+The rear wheel can lose grip because there is little weight on it.
 The weight of the motor on the front can also make the ride feel harsh.
 The motor can also put additional stress on the fork and dropouts.
 Fork failure is more common.

 Rear Hub Motors

-Rear hub motors offer several benefits.
-First, rear hub motor ebikes offer better traction thanks to the weight of the motor on the rear wheel.
+Rear hub motors are the most common.
+They offer several benefits.
+First, rear hub motor ebikes offer better traction because of the weight of the motor on the rear wheel.
 Having the weight of the motor on the rear also has a smaller effect on handling.
 The ride also tends to feel smoother.
 In addition, you can also use a more powerful motor.
 Some rear hub motor ebikes have motors as large as 1500w.
-This makes rear hub motor ebikes perfect for tackling steep inclines with ease.
+This makes rear hub motor ebikes perfect for tackling steep hills.
 Many riders also prefer the ride feel of a rear hub motor.
 It feels like you’re being pushed.
 This feels more natural.

 There are some drawbacks to consider.
 Flats are harder to repair.
 Rear hub motors are also heavier.
 Compatibility can be an issue.
 You can only use derailleur gears or a Pinion gearbox with a rear hub motor.